Low-Cost Privacy-Preserving Decentralized Learning: : Locally-Correlated Noise

 \subsection{\sys's core properties}

 The following results pave the way for the formal analysis of \sys in \cref{sec:convergence rate}.
-If there is no influence of the time factor, we remove the $(t)$ superindex to alleviate the notation (e.g.\ when a lemma is true for all $t\in[\![0,T]\!]$).
+If there is no influence of the time factor, we remove the $(t)$ superindex to alleviate the notation (e.g.\ when a lemma holds for all $t\in[\![0,T]\!]$).
 Proofs that are not provided in this section can be found in~\cref{sec:zsum small properties proofs}.

 First, we state a property that summarizes the effect of the noise generated by a node on the network: